yeslogic/fathom/README.md

 -   [Language specification](./docs/specification.md):
     a low level technical specification of Fathom

+## Code of Conduct

+Please note that this project is released with a [Code of Conduct](./CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ## License

 Fathom is licensed under the terms of the Apache License (Version 2.0).